ansibleplaybookbundle/rhpam-apb/README.md

 ### Secrets and Keystores

-KIE Execution servers and Business Central (and Monitoring) requires a certificate in order to start the secure port (8443).
+KIE Process Servers and Business Central (and Monitoring) requires a certificate in order to start the secure port (8443).
 For that, the user will be prompted to introduce the name of the secret containing a keystore with the certificate to use.
 If this secret doesn't exist, the APB will generate one selfsigned and use it.

 ## Testing